 The goal is to answer questions about aquatic habitat on the Toronto waterfront — questions about water quality, sediment quality, phytoplankton availability, and a host of other issues.

 The answers to these questions can then feed back into the design of future aquatic habitat through adaptive management.

 Aquatic Habitat Toronto partners with various universities and government agencies to study the Toronto waterfront:

 - University of Toronto

 - Ontario Ministry of Natural Resources and Forestry

-Toronto and Region Conservation (TRCA), in cooperation with Fisheries and Oceans Canada (DFO) Science Group, monitors the abundance and health of the fish populations within the jurisdiction of Toronto.
+Toronto and Region Conservation Authority (TRCA), in cooperation with Fisheries and Oceans Canada (DFO) Science Group, monitors the abundance and health of the fish populations within the jurisdiction of Toronto.

 The monitoring method to date has primarily consisted of sampling the fish with different gear types and methods that reveal the nature of the fish communities inhabiting the different areas within the jurisdiction.